Style Me Pretty Submissions: 7 Things You Need to Know

 Before submitting, check with the team to see if anyone is an advertiser on the site — if someone is, see if you can submit through their account as they will likely receive preference in publication.
 This goes for many publications, not just SMP.

-Blogs want fresh and unique content, so make sure you’re submitting a wedding that has not yet been published elsewhere.
+Style Me Pretty wants fresh and unique content, so make sure you’re submitting a wedding that has not yet been published elsewhere.
 Some places are fine with a minimal blog post, but for the most part, it’s best to hold off on publishing a wedding during the consideration process of a real wedding submission.

-- Maintain realistic expectations.
+7. Maintain realistic expectations

 Editors are busy, so don’t be surprised if you don’t hear back in the first week or so.
 In fact, prepare to wait up to six weeks before getting a response back from Style Me Pretty.